neonevm/neon-evm.docs/docs/about/neon_ecosystem.md

 ### Wallets

-Neon EVM is supported by both MetaMask and Phantom non-custodial wallets.
+Neon EVM is supported by the MetaMask non-custodial wallet.